JayBazuzi/Mobbing-Pattern-Language/README.md

 You should also check out the Mob Programming Role Playing Game: https://github.com/willemlarsen/mobprogrammingrpg

+# What makes a good pattern?

+- It should not be obvious.
+If it were obvious, we wouldn't need to talk about it.

+- It should not be universal.
+It applies in one context, but in another context it has zero or negative value

+- It should be concrete and actionable.
+Principles matter, but aren't part of the pattern language.

 # Make it better

 What in here is unclear?
 What looks wrong?
 What is missing?